-The IHG Premier Card has an $89 annual fee, and it isn’t waived for the first year.
+The IHG Premier Card has an $89 annual fee.
 You can add additional cardmembers to your account at no extra cost.

-As I’ll explain below, this annual fee is so well worth it even if you don’t spend money on the card, since you get an anniversary free night certificate.
+As I’ll explain below, the ongoing annual fee is so well worth it even if you don’t spend money on the card, since you get an anniversary free night certificate.